ericyang91/RTDS_Python/README.md

     - *Also, in a function definition, parameters expected to be used as keywords must be placed behind those expecting positional arguments.
 An error will occur otherwise.*
     - Default Value:
         - When a parameter in a function definition has a default value, the argument for the parameter can be omitted if the default value is to be used.
+        - Note, all default parameters are treated as keyword arguments.
+This means when defining a function, default parameters must be placed AFTER positional arguments.
         - ```python
             def powerof(x, y=2):
                 return '{x} power of {y} is {x ** y}'
             ```
         - In the example above, if we omit passing the y value, the function defaults to y = 2, and calculates the square of x.

 7. What are variable-length lists of arguments?
 What advantages do they offer?
     - Variable-length nonkeyword argument: